The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach

 is shown.
-Here, $N_{\mathrm{jet}}$ and $N_{\mathrm{SD,jet}}$ are the number of triggered jets and the number of jets passing the Soft Drop condition, respectively.
+Here, $N_{\mathrm{jet}}$ and $N_{\mathrm{SD,jet}}$ are the number of triggered jets and the number of jets passing the soft-drop condition, respectively.

-Gluon jets pass the Soft Drop condition more often than quark jets, and as a result, for the case of the normalization by the number of all triggered jets, the gluon jet consistently exhibits larger values than the quark jet across the entire $z_{g}$ region.
-However, when normalized by the number of jets passing the Soft Drop condition, the difference between quark jets and gluon jets is nearly negligible.
+Gluon jets pass the soft-drop condition more often than quark jets, and as a result, for the case of the normalization by the number of all triggered jets, the gluon jet consistently exhibits larger values than the quark jet across the entire $z_{g}$ region.
+However, when normalized by the number of jets passing the soft-drop condition, the difference between quark jets and gluon jets is nearly negligible.

 Figure~\ref{fig:pgun_zg_in_medium} shows the modification of the $z_{g}$ distribution for jets generated by \textsc{pgun} as they pass through the medium created in central (0\%--10\%) Pb-Pb collisions at $\sqrt{s_{NN}}=5.02$~TeV.
 For both quark jets and gluon jets, the modification pattern of a slight shift from small to large $z_{g}$ behavior is observed without any clear dependence on the value of the $p^{\mathrm{jet}}_{T}$ trigger.
 Thus, there is no modification attributed to the bias, solely due to energy loss, in the $z_{g}$ distribution, at least when considering quark jets and gluon jets separately.